 - Guidelines Learning

-Guidelines for Nurses is available free of charge to UK registered nurses thanks to sponsorship from GlaxoSmithKline, Johnson and Johnson Ltd, and Norgine.
+Guidelines for Nurses is available free of charge to UK registered nurses thanks to sponsorship from GlaxoSmithKline, MSD, and Norgine.
 Editorial control relating to the content of Guidelines for Nurses remains with MGP at all times.
-GlaxoSmithKline, Johnson and Johnson Ltd, and Norgine were not involved in the development of the Guidelines for Nurses summaries or feature articles.
+GlaxoSmithKline, MSD, and Norgine were not involved in the development of the Guidelines for Nurses summaries or feature articles.
 Sponsor company-developed resources, some of which may be promotional in nature, are included within the resource hubs.